BenderScript/envoybigbook/workload-identity-aws/README.md

 ## 7. Web Server

-We can see that the two headers that the external server injected were received by the web server.
+We can see that the five headers that the external server injected were received by the web server.

 ```
 HTTP Headers Received: